Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 1. Click in the blank background of the screen to see the updated text on your Details screen.

-1. Using the Tree view in the left-hand navigation, select **EditScreen1** (you may need to scroll down to see this on the Tree view).
+1. Using the Tree view in the left-hand navigation, select **EditScreen** (you may need to scroll down to see this on the Tree view).

 1. Select the **Visits** label on the screen.